PJM Glossary

 Day-Ahead Demand

-The fixed and/or price-sensitive demand bids cleared in the PJM Day-Ahead Energy Market (financial hedge).
+The demand bids cleared in the PJM Day-Ahead Energy Market, inclusive of fixed and price sensitive demand, virtual bids and transactions.

 Day-Ahead Energy Market